-Why multi-region monitoring matters
+Why multi-region monitoring matters for global applications

 The Hidden Danger of Single-Region Monitoring